Azure/iot-operations-sdks/dotnet/templates/README.md

 Where "aioconnectorapp" is the short name defined in the project template's [template.josn file](./ConnectorApp/.template.config/template.json) and where "MyConnectorApp" is the name of your project.

+Note that this command will create the project 'MyConnectorApp' in the same directory that the command was run from.

 ## How To Uninstall A .NET Project Template